48exa/cl-point-calculator/README.md

 ![Fix for the Windows is trying to protect your PC warning pop-up](screenshots/windows_pupup_fix.png)

 ---
-If you are still afraid of malware you can also clone this repository and build the application yourself, you do need to have Rust (the programming language, not the game) installed and set up.
+If you are still afraid of malware you can also clone this repository and build the application yourself, you do need to have [Rust](https://www.rust-lang.org/tools/install) installed and set up.